hyyan/woo-poly-integration/readme.txt

 == Changelog ==

+== 1.0.1 ==
+Fixes #174 Error in autofill of missing translations of parent category Fixes #175 WooCommerce doesn't pass loop name for some shortcodes Fixes #10  Initial setup issues if Polylang is not yet configured

 == 1.0.0 ==

 **Thanks for @jon007 and @decarvalhoaa for the amazing work has been done in order to release this new version**